Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Shing-Ho Jonathan Lin (call me Jonathan) from Hong Kong, currently pursuing my B.Eng. degree in [*School of Artificial Intelligence, University of Chinese Academy of Sciences (UCAS)*](https://www.ucas.ac.cn).
+Hi, this is Shing-Ho J. Lin (call me Jonathan) from Hong Kong, currently pursuing my B.Eng. degree in [*School of Artificial Intelligence, University of Chinese Academy of Sciences (UCAS)*](https://www.ucas.ac.cn).
 Previously I was a visiting student at the [*Schoolf of Engineering, Hong Kong University of Science and Technology (HKUST)*](https://seng.hkust.edu.hk/).

 I will be joining [*Department of Automation, Tsinghua University (THU)*](https://www.au.tsinghua.edu.cn/) from September 2025 to start my Master study.